isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2016-10-04-note-by-senior-minister-of-state-for-law--indranee-rajah-s-c---o11.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law, Indranee Rajah S.C., on the Choice of Court Agreements Act - Commencement
+title: 'Note by Senior Minister of State for Law, Indranee Rajah S.C., on the Choice of Court Agreements Act - Commencement'
-permalink: /news/legal-industry-newsletter/note-by-senior-minister-of-state-for-law--indranee-rajah-s-c---o11/
+permalink: /news/legal-industry-newsletter/note-by-senior-minister-of-state-for-law--indranee-rajah-s-c

+---
+o11/
 breadcrumb: Note by Senior Minister of State for Law, Indranee Rajah S.C., on the Choice of Court Agreements Act - Commencement
 collection_name: news
 ---